LeanneCochrane1701QCA/Experiments/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was?
+This was all new to me, this was the first time I had ever even looked at a BBC microbit.

 This experiment could be the basis of a real world application such as (insert something here).